-Insurance1 Solutions is a trading style of Flash Quote Ltd. Flash Quote Limited is a limited company registered in England and Wales under company registration number 12302849 and whose registered address is at 1st Floor, Waterside House Wearfield, Sunderland Enterprise Park, Sunderland, SR5 2TZ.
+Insurance1 Solutions is a trading style of Policy Link Ltd. Policy Link Limited is a limited company registered in England and Wales under company registration number 12302849 and whose registered address is at 1st Floor, Waterside House Wearfield, Sunderland Enterprise Park, Sunderland, SR5 2TZ.

 Under our FCA registration, we are permitted to carry out regulated activities, namely the arranging (bringing about) of deals in investments (being non-investment insurance contracts) and making arrangements with a view to transactions in investments (being non-investment insurance contracts).

-The Flash Quote and Insurance1 site is free to use, any charges applicable to any policy you arrange after using the site will be paid to us via the insurance broker and details of such charges will be advised by the insurance intermediary or provider concerned.
+The Policy Link and Insurance1 site is free to use, any charges applicable to any policy you arrange after using the site will be paid to us via the insurance broker and details of such charges will be advised by the insurance intermediary or provider concerned.

 Once your details are submitted you will be contacted by our panel of brokers who will provide you with quotations for your insurance, this will be by telephone and also in some cases via email and SMS.

 Our panel will provide you with quotations based on the information you supply.
 It is essential that all of the details and answers are true and accurate and that all relevant information is disclosed.
 Failure to provide such information may lead to your insurance being invalid and insurers may refuse to indemnify you in the event of a claim.

 Policy Link does not check the information you enter into our system.
 The policies offered are solely reliant on the information entered by you.

 It is important that you read all the documentation provided to you by the provider including their terms and conditions.
 It is your responsibility to inform the provider of any discrepancies.
 Failure to do so may result in your policy being considered void.

 This website is not intended for children and we do not knowingly collect data relating to children.